Hanson? Just Like When I Was a Kid….Except the Toilets are Indoors Now.

 I have 5 siblings and my dad grew up in Hanson (Mom’s from SD).
 He graduated from Hanson High School, which is now the elementary school.
 His family has been around forever.
 He worked in Madisonville like most people who were not farmers.
 The school was wonderful and I loved it.
 Everyone knew everyone else and really did look out for each other.
 It’s still very much that way although there has been a lot of growth in the area.

 I went off to college, joined the Marine Corp. married a developer (he’s worked on Sea Pines, SC, Johns’s Is., Orchid Is, & Windsor in FL, Spring Is., SC, and now the Balsam Mtn.
-Preserve) and move and travel all the time.
+Preserve) and moved and traveled all the time.
 I have always been interested/involved in old buildings and have studied a lot.
 I’ve kind of made it a habit of buying and restoring old houses and now, Hanson is a true art and crafts paradise.

 There are plenty of salvage shops out there for supplies.
 I studied history and photography in college which actually helps.
 Friends, family, and I did all the work on 3 of the buildings.
 My family is really handy and other than the electrical/plumbing/heat/ac work, we repaired plaster, scraped, painted, repaired and replaced floors, etc.